-Our Lenten journey leads us to the glorious celebration of the summit of the Liturgical Year, the Easter Triduum—from the evening of Holy Thursday to the evening of Easter Sunday.
+Our Lenten journey leads us to Holy Week and the glorious celebration of the summit of the liturgical year, the Easter Triduum—from the evening of Holy Thursday to the evening of Easter Sunday.
 Though chronologically three days, they are liturgically one day unfolding for us the unity of Christ’s Paschal Mystery.

 Holy Week Schedule

-CAMPUS MAP: For a map of our campus and help navigating, visit the “I’m New” page of our website and scroll toward the bottom of the page.
+CAMPUS MAP: For a map of our campus including parking areas, and entry points including handicap-accessible entrances, please visit the “I’m New” page of our website and scroll toward the bottom of the page.

 Palm Sunday of the Passion of the Lord: Saturday, March 28 at 4:30 p.m.; Sunday, March 29 at 9:00 a.m. and 11:00 a.m.